alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 # throws AttributeError: 'tuple' object has no attribute 'append'
 i_am_a_tuple.append(4)
-#> Error in eval(expr, p): AttributeError: 'tuple' object has no attribute 'append'
+#> 'tuple' object has no attribute 'append'
 ```

 Same goes for trying to change it